zilliztech/md2md/README.md

 <div class="tab-wrapper"><a href="/doc_to/en/tabs/tab1.md">centOS</a><a href="/doc_to/en/test-tab/ubuntu.md" class='active' >ubuntu</a></div>
 ```

-## ElasticSearch

-Open Plugin: default -> false
-if use cmd and not change config, we can use:
-node ./bin/goover.js --es=true to open elastic

-Required env:

-1. URL

-Config file:

-1. elastic: open elastic search (if you not run in cmd, use function to run md2md, you need set this)
-2. index_name: index

-Then all markdown files will index to ElasticSearch after md2md done.

 ## Glossary

 Defined in normal markdown file, turn to special HTML element later;